varabyte/kobweb/README.md

 this will create a page that I can then visit by going to `mysite.com/admin/settings`.

-By default, the path comes from the file name (with the suffix `Page` removed, if present), although there will be ways to override this behavior on a case-by-case basis (* *coming soon*).
+By default, the path comes from the file name, although there will be ways to override this behavior on a case-by-case basis (* *coming soon*).

 The file name `Index.kt` is special.
 If a page is defined inside such a file, it will be treated as the default page under that URL.
 For example, a page defined in `.../pages/admin/Index.kt` will be visited if the user visits